Outbreak Information, Guidance and Education

 What is in a Care Home Outbreak Box?

-The Care Homes Outbreak Box consists of a label for the box, contents list, a red folder (gastrointestinal illness), a blue folder (respiratory illness) and additional information, such as, posters for outbreaks and posters with QR codes to take people to relevant guidance.
+The Care Homes Outbreak Box consists of a label for the boxand the materials below: a red folder (gastrointestinal illness), a blue folder (respiratory illness) and additional information, such as, posters for outbreaks and hand hygiene

 Red Folder